-Marginal Utility and Demand - as for elasticity Market Structures - Interactive teacher sessions and workbook activities to recognise that monopoly producers and firms facing competition will make pricing and production decisions using the same idea but with different outcomes.
+Market Structures - this is a workbook based topic.
+Students learn that monopoly producers and firms facing competition will make pricing and production decisions using the same idea but with different

 Revision for External NCEA Exams - redo past exam papers and discuss in class.
+Possible catch-up for students who for genuine reasons have not finished internals.